amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Problem-Governance/RAID-management.md

 ## RAID Planning Events

+RAID logs should be continually update by the problem owners and delivery team.

-RAID Planning is an event during which the delivery team produces and/or updates a structured RAID log.
+RAID Planning is a focussed event during which the delivery team produces and/or updates a structured RAID log.

 Together the delivery team will review existing and identify new RAID items, considering and documenting: